remo-rcm/remo2-doc/README.md

 an external contribution, you can add it to the `externals.rst` index page and simply write your documentation into a plain `rst` file.
 Formatting it nicely is not important and can be done afterwards.
 If you are interested in formatting your text, have a look at the `syntax-examples.rst` file.
+Remember that you can also edit the rst files in the gitlab.